wenchieh/wenchieh.github.io/_pages/cv.md

 ## EDUCATION

-* Ph.D. in computer science, Institute of Computing Technology (ICT), Chinese Academic of Sciences, 2020 (expected)
+* Ph.D. in computer science, Institute of Computing Technology (ICT), Chinese Academic of Sciences, 2020
 * Ph.D. in computer science, University of Chinese Academic of Sciences (UCAS), 2014
 * B.S. in Computer Science and Technology, Beijing Jiaotong University, 2010